 Tel: 0191 232 1927

-Steven prosecutes and defends in a wide range of cases in the Crown Court, Magistrates’ court, and Youth Court including: serious violence; robbery; burglary; sexual offences; Proceeds of Crime (POCA); and motoring offences.
+Steven defends and prosecutes in a wide range of cases in the Crown Court, Magistrates’ court, and Youth Court including: serious violence; robbery; burglary; drug offences; sexual offences; and motoring offences.

 R v SR & others – junior counsel in a Modern Slavery, People Trafficking and Money Laundering case involving Slovakian nationals.
 Represented the only defendant who was acquitted after trial.